railslove/cmxl/README.md

 At [Railslove](http://railslove.com) we build a lot of financial applications and work on integrating applications with banks and banking functionality.
 Our goal is to make simple solutions for what often looks complicated.

-Cmxl is a friendly and extendible MT940 bank statement file parser that helps your extracting data from the bank statement files.
+Cmxl is a friendly and extensible MT940 bank statement file parser that helps you extract data from bank statement files.

 ## What is MT940 & MT942?